dynamist/subgit/README.md

 # sgit

-Sub-git / Submodules-git
+The name came originally from "Submodules Git", or more commonly "Sub Git".

-The main purpose of this tool is to be used as a sync for cases where we need to pull together a set of different git repos into a single collection in one spot.
+The main purpose of this tool is to be used as a sync for cases to pull together a set of different Git repos into a deterministic directory tree.
+It is used to collect various individual parts into a whole.

 The main two advantages over other solutions is that when compared to the normal git submodules, you can more easily specify and avoid having to commit into your tree every single update that you want to have in your sgit checkout.
 In a submodule solution where you want to update and track the current and latest commit for the maste branch, you do not have to update your configuration file each time you make a new commit in the child repo.
 In the cases where you are pointing to tags and stable releases of a software, there is not much difference.
 When comparing to other tools that manipulates and pulls in each remote repos entire tree into your tree, this tool avoids that and dont care about that scenario.
 The only file you have to commit into a repo that you want sub repos to be exposed to is the `.sgit.yml` config file.